Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The spectral elr'is a banshee that attacks the characters on sight, using her wail immediately.
 Once awakened, the banshee is free to roam Castle Ravenloft, but she can't travel more than 5 miles from this crypt.

-In life, Patrina Velikovna was a dusk elf who, having learned a great deal about the black arts, was nearly a match for Strahd's powers.
+In life, Patrina Velikovna was a dusk elf who, having learned a great deal about the black arts, was nearly a match for [[Strahd]]'s powers.
 She felt a great bond with him and asked to solemnize that bond in a dark marriage.
-Drawn to her knowledge and power, Strahd consented, but before he could drain all life from Patrina, her own people stoned her to death in an act of mercy to thwart Strahd's plans.
-Strahd demanded, and got, Patrina's body.
+Drawn to her knowledge and power, [[Strahd]] consented, but before he could drain all life from Patrina, her own people stoned her to death in an act of mercy to thwart [[Strahd]]'s plans. [[Strahd]] demanded, and got, Patrina's body.
 She then became the banshee trapped here.

 . ·ReducingthebansheetoOhitpointscausesittodis­ corporate.
-Patrina's spirit can: 't rest, howevtr, until she is formally wed to Strahd;· the.banshee re-forms iri her crypt 24 J;tpurs later.
+Patrina's spirit can: 't rest, howevtr, until she is formally wed to [[Strahd]];· the.banshee re-forms iri her crypt 24 J;tpurs later.
 Casting; ha1Joi1i'�1>ell on.the_cr,ypt prevents the:baqshee fromreturning·for.as long:as the. spell lasts.

 Treasure.
 Read the following text when the charac­ ters investigate Patrina's crypt:

 "In the center of the crypt, a skeleton draped in rags lies atop a marble slab, surrounded by thousands of coins."

 Patrina's crypt contains 250 pp, 1,100 gp, 2,300 ep, 5,200 sp, and 8,000 cp.
 The coins are of a mixed origin.
-The platinum and electrum coins have Strahd's profiled visage stamped on them.
+The platinum and electrum coins have [[Strahd]]'s profiled visage stamped on them.
 Buried under the coins is Patrina's spellbook, which has carved wooden covers.
 It contains all the spells listed for the archmage in the Monster Manual.
 Development.
 If she is restored to life by her brother (see "Kasimir's Dark Gift" in the "Special Events" sec­ tion in chapter 13), Patrina (NE female dusk elf) returns as an archmage with no spells prepared.
-If the charac­ ters have her spellbook, she kindly asks them to give it back to her so that she can prepare her long-forgotten spells and help destroy Strahd (a lie).
+If the charac­ ters have her spellbook, she kindly asks them to give it back to her so that she can prepare her long-forgotten spells and help destroy [[Strahd]] (a lie).
 If the characters oblige, she repays their kindness by learning as much about them as.possible before pursuing her own goals.

 CRYPT 22